crowebird/js_classes/README.md

 console.log(mySomeClass.getVar()); //10
 ```

 You first call js_classes.extend to a function.
-This sets up a class object that can be instantited.
+This sets up a class object that can be instantiated.
-That function returns a json object which will be the accessable public methods.
+That function returns a json object which will be the accessible public methods.

 Anything not returned through the json object will be private for the scope of the class.